Brian Wong (politician)

-Brian Wong is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Brian Joseph Wong (born February 23, 1963) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Waverley-Fall River-Beaver Bank as a member of the Progressive Conservative Association of Nova Scotia.
+He was the first Nova Scotian of Chinese descent elected to the Nova Scotia House of Assembly.

 He previously ran in the same district in the 2013 Nova Scotia general election, losing to Bill Horne.

 On August 31, 2021, Wong was made Minister of Advanced Education.